ACL sprain anatomy

 Skiing is also a common cause of ACL sprains.
 The tips of the skis dig into the snow forcing the tibia forwards.

+Red flag signs for an ACL tear include large swelling within two hours, inability to bear weight, and recurrent episodes of the knee giving way.
 If you believe that you have a suspected ACL injury or tear, you should seek professional advice as soon as possible.
 However, it may not be possible to diagnose your ACL sprain until the swelling has gone down.
+This is because it is difficult to move or examine the knee joint when it is badly swollen and painful.